What is Juvederm™?

 Juvederm™ contains a higher concentration of cross-linked hyaluronic acid and is more concentrated than Restylane.
 Whether that translates into a major difference in duration of effect remains to be seen.
-At this point, Dr. Rivkin prefers Juvederm™ to Restylane for wrinkle correction and lip enhancement because Juvederm™ is smoother and less viscous.
+At this point, Dr. Rivkin prefers Juvederm™ to Restylane for wrinkle correction and non-surgical lip augmentation because Juvederm™ is smoother and less viscous.
 There seem to be less bumps and less pain with Juvederm™ than with Restylane.
 Juvederm™ is also supposed to last around 8 months, as compared to 6 for Restylane.

 Could I be Allergic to Juvederm™?

 Allergies to Juvederm™ are extremely rare.
 Dr. Rivkin has not heard of anyone being allergic to Juvederm™.
 Because it is free of animal products and because the body recognizes hyaluronic acid as a not foreign, adverse reactions to Juvederm™ injection are unheard of.
 Even though Juvederm™ just came onto the US market, we know this because it has been used successfully in Europe for many years.